 We left our car, and the first thing we saw was the HaBsor Spring.

 HaBsor Spring is the name of a large concentration of springs producing a total of approximately 60 cu.m. of water per hour.
 The water is rather warm (about 21 degrees C) with a relatively high salinity of about 1,300 mg. per liter.
 Nature and Parks Authority collects the waters of the springs into a stream from which they flow into a long, attractive pond.
 Another stream creates a series of paddling pools for children.
 Some of the water is used to irrigate the decorative plants in the national park and the rest flows naturally into the Nahal HaBsor channel.

 During the First World War, the British built a large reservoir at HaBsor Spring, which collected 2 million liters of water.
 The water reached the pool via a pipe which was laid down simultaneously with the advance of the forces from the Nile, and it was conveyed night and day from the reservoir to the units at their posts using camel caravans loaded with water containers.
 The British built concrete facilities over the springs to collect the water and a British concrete structure still stands today at the catchment point of the spring.

 Note: unless stated otherwise, all quotes were taken from the official site.

 Israeli National Parks Authority uses beautiful words in their ads.
 Like “market on water” and “attractions for kids.”
 When we arrived, there was nothing.
-We thought maybe it is still too early.
+We thought maybe it was still too early.
 Thus, we started with a short hike in the pond area.